 - Aislynn Kiser is a Behavior Analyst and Educational Consultant with The Vanderbilt Kennedy Center’s Treatment and Research Institute for Autism Spectrum Disorders (TRIAD).
 In addition to her role with TRIAD, she coordinates the online learning platform development for VKC.
 Current work and interests include projects for distance learning and coaching, as well as programming for individuals transitioning to the workforce.

-- Assistant Professor, Department of Otolaryngology and Director, Music Cognition Lab
+- Assistant Professor, Department of Otolaryngology (Head and Neck Surgery) and Director, Music Cognition Lab

 - The Music Cognition Lab investigates music, rhythm, and social engagement.
 This includes studying the rhythm and timing of social interactions, modulating emotions/arousal via music, and using music to support social engagement.